 - feeling “off,” like you’re not yourself

 - affecting relationships with spouse, people in the workplace, friends

 - symptoms similar to perimenopause, menopause, aging, lack of fitness, sleep deprivation, overwork

 Anemia can be treated

-If you have even some of these symptoms, see a qualified medical professional to rule out low iron levels, underactive thyroid, abnormal blood sugar levels, eye problems, heart problems, causes of high blood pressure, and any other potentially serious health issues.
-Certain gynecological disorders such as endometriosis or adenomyosis, also increase the risk of anemia.
+If you have even some of these symptoms, see a qualified medical professional to rule out underactive thyroid, abnormal blood sugar levels, eye problems, heart problems, causes of high blood pressure, and any other potentially serious health issues.
+Certain gynecological disorders such as endometriosis or adenomyosis also increase the risk of anemia.
 Low iron levels are an indicator of anemia.

 The symptoms of anemia can be insidious, very mild at first and increasing slowly over time, making them difficult to detect.